Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 After the webhook subscription is successfully created, Streams starts notifying the subscriber at the specified `webhookUrl`.

-### Authorization with OAuth 2.0
+### Connect to a webhook protected by Oauth 2.0

-The Webhook subscriber can post data to an API that is secured with [OAuth2](https://datatracker.ietf.org/doc/html/rfc6749) protocol.
+The webhook subscriber can post data to an API that is secured with [OAuth2](https://datatracker.ietf.org/doc/html/rfc6749) protocol.
 Because the Webhook subscriber authenticates to the authorization server without any end-user interaction, the only OAuth2 authorization grant type supported is the [client credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).

 The OAuth2 authorization workflow is implemented with the following limitations: